 Australian outback toilets can be bad.
 Toilets (or holes in the ground) in Southeast Asia are much worse.
 Take what you need to be prepared for a rest stop.
 And be cautious of stopping by the side of the road for a quick pee — it’s illegal in some countries, or at the very least seen as poor taste.
 So be careful not to get caught in the wrong place with your pants down.

 Enjoy the adventure!
 A great road trip will be stored in your memory bank as some of the best times of your life.
 It’s one of the best ways to get to know this planet, without the interruption of guides, tour buses and other foreign tourists.
-A little bit of planning and you’ll have the time of your life driving overseas.
+A little bit of planning and you’ll have the time of your life driving internationally.

 For more tips, tricks are car advice, check out some of the suggested articles below.